"The time and budget we saved during this pre-edit phase was massive."

-Dragonfly chose Aframe to handle the job based on their ability to handle huge amounts of multi-format footage whilst making it searchable via their unique tagging and logging service.
+Dragonfly chose Aframe to handle the project because of the ability to handle huge amounts of multi-format footage whilst making it searchable via their unique tagging and logging service.

-To ensure they got maximum value from Aframe's tagging service, Dragonfly worked closely with the tagging team to create a 'Truckers logging bible' that detailed the precise way the team needed the footage to be logged.
-It listed naming conventions to be used when describing the main characters, what kind of logging detail was required for each camera type, time of day, whether the scene was interior or exterior and why the sequence was good.
+To ensure they got maximum value from Aframe's tagging service, Dragonfly worked closely with the tagging team to create a 'Truckers Logging Bible' that detailed the precise way the team needed the footage to be logged.
+It listed naming conventions to be used when describing the main characters, what kind of logging detail was required for each camera type, time of day, whether the scene was interior or exterior and why the sequence was useful for broadcast.

 For example, a typical log might be: 'Daytime.
 Australia.
 Red Truck.
 Interior.
 Cab.
 XF305.
 Discussion.
 Shane "We're running really low on fuel".
 Zola "I hope we can make it to the next gas station" GOOD TENSION.'
 These logs show up as searchable text, accurately assigned to the correct ranges on the timecode, dramatically improving the discoverability of key moments within specific clips.
 This also served to improve efficiency at the post facility, Evolutions as editors spent less time searching for shots and more time on editing the actual content.